Gaurang-M/kaleidoscope/README.md

-# Introduction to "City Kaleidoscope" App
+# Introduction to "Place Kaleidoscope" App

 This app is a representation of how the front end could consume graph-ql API to reduce the excess payload information responded by API.
 The code base uses various open-source APIs to collate the information of a place where the user is present and pull the information by creating a graph oh graph endpoint.
 Stepzen is the tool used in the backend to host the graph-ql API.